 As soon as we sit down, we are greeted with toasted bread and a mouthwatering pepper paste.
 Cuma’s menu is heavily focused on Turkish cuisine – the egg-tomato-and-pepper dish menemen, eggs with sucuk (spicy beef sausage), a cheese-and-fresh-herb omelet, and a variety of toasted sandwiches – but also offers other selections such as gazpacho and eggplant-tomato linguini.

 A lunch menu that changes daily features dishes such as eggs with minced meat; grilled sea bass salad; lemon potato salad; grilled chicken skewers; firik (roasted green wheat) salad, a southeast Turkish specialty; and a salad with apricots, walnuts and wheat grain, which is light but filling.
-(Both breakfast and lunch options range from 12 to 22 TL.)
 The zucchini-and-cheese patties we order come with a cucumber-yogurt sauce; the combination simply melts in your mouth.
 The köfte we choose to follow the dish up with comes atop a bed of eggplant; we couldn’t get enough of it.